 The bank of your choice would ultimately depend on what you want out of your bank account.
 However, due to the steep competition between banks and financial institutions these days, you would probably find that there are many attractive benefits for those who are looking to open corporate bank accounts.
 Some banks even waive bank charges for certain processes for a given time.

-All these should be taken into consideration because they would go towards savings for your company.
-Still, it is always good to scrutinise in full detail the benefits on offer because it might turn out that subsequent charges after the waiver period is higher than normal.
+All these should be considered an action because they would go towards savings for your company.
+Still, it is always good to scrutinise in full detail the benefits on offer because it might turn out that subsequent charges after the waiver period are higher than normal.

 Some of the factors to consider and questions to ask yourself are:

-• Reputation– do they have any track records that are undesirable such as scams, frauds, etc.?
+- Reputation– do they have any undesirable track records such as scams, frauds, etc.?

 Here are some of the fees that you may want to check with your shortlisted banks to help in making your decision: